 And there’s something else, too.

-You can now get a four-cylinder engine in the Sienna – a potentially more economical powerplant than the big V-6s that come standard in the Toyota’s rivals, including the Honda Odyssey and the just-refreshed 2011 Chrysler Town & Country.
+You can buy a four-cylinder Sienna – a potentially more economical powerplant than the big V-6s that come standard in the Toyota’s main rivals, including the Honda Odyssey and the Chrysler Town & Country.

 Available four cylinder engine.